auth0/docs/articles/tokens/refresh-token/current/get-refresh-token-using-api.md

 For more information on how to implement this using Authorization Code Grant, refer to [Execute an Authorization Code Grant Flow](/api-auth/tutorials/authorization-code-grant).
 For other grants, refer to [API Authorization](/api-auth).

 ::: note
-If the response did not include a Refresh Token, check that you comply with the [Restrictions](#restrictions) listed in this document.
+If the response did not include a Refresh Token, check that you comply with the [Restrictions](/tokens/refresh-token#restrictions-of-refresh-tokens).
 :::